 \item Figures~\ref{fig:bench_summary} and~\ref{fig:intialvsfinal} indicate that the CKGE methods based on architecture modification (i.e., PNN and CWR) have significantly lower inference performance than Finetune in all experiments.
 The difference in performance between PNN and the regularization-based methods shows the importance of flexibility over prior concepts for CKGE.
 Also, CWR's poor inference performance highlights the challenges of directly manipulating the embedding space because, although CWR can learn TE well in isolation, CE is quickly corrupted by the averaging performed to merge embeddings. \end{small_ind_s_itemize}

 \textbf{Service robotics evaluation:} We constructed three evaluation scenarios using the AI2Thor knowledge graph dataset in Table~\ref{tbl:robot_dataset}.
-Each scenario corresponds to different classes of semantics-driven robotics applications.
-The first scenario, termed \textit{Unconstrained} in Figure~\ref{fig:robot_sum}a, corresponds to the case where a robot has access to all prior training examples at training time.
+Each scenario corresponds to a different class of semantics-driven robotics applications.
+The first scenario, \textit{Unconstrained} in Figure~\ref{fig:robot_sum}a, corresponds to a robot that has access to all prior training examples at training time.
 More generally, this could represent robots with ready access to cloud services for data storage and processing.
 However, such a scenario may be unfeasible in some applications due to hardware constraints or security concerns.
-Our second scenario, \textit{Data Constrained} in Figure~\ref{fig:robot_sum}b, represents robots with access to limited training examples, e.g., only data from the current learning session ($\mathcal{D}^{n}_{Tr}$) in this paper; this could be due to storage constraints or dynamic changes in the domain.
-The final scenario, termed \textit{Time and Data Constrained} in Figure~\ref{fig:robot_sum}c, mimics a mobile robot (or drone) operating under resource constraints; in this case, the robot only has access to training examples for the current learning session and has limited time to update the knowledge graph embedding.
-For simplicity, time was limited by number of training epochs to 100.
-As before, the ranges of each measure are set to be in $[0,1]$, and larger values are better.
-The results provide key insights about the choice of the CKGE method:

-\begin{small_ind_s_itemize} \item In an \textit{unconstrained scenario} (Figure~\ref{fig:robot_sum}a), such as one in which a robot might have access to an always-on cloud compute service, Batch learning is the best choice despite its significantly lower sample efficiency (SSS measure) and learning speed (LCA measure) because it provides significantly higher ACC and FWT compared with other approaches.
+Our second scenario, \textit{Data Constrained} in Figure~\ref{fig:robot_sum}b, represents robots with access to limited training examples, e.g., only from the current learning session ($\mathcal{D}^{n}_{Tr}$); this could be due to storage constraints or dynamic domain changes.
+The final scenario, \textit{Time and Data Constrained} in Figure~\ref{fig:robot_sum}c, mimics a mobile robot (or drone) operating under resource constraints; the robot only has access to training examples for the current learning session and has limited time to update the knowledge graph embedding.
+For simplicity, we limited the number of training epochs in each learning session to 100.
+The ranges of each measure are in $[0,1]$ and larger values are better.
+The results from each scenario provide key insights about the choice of the CKGE method: \begin{small_ind_s_itemize} \item In an \textit{unconstrained scenario} (Figure~\ref{fig:robot_sum}a), such as one in which a robot might have access to a cloud compute service, Batch learning is the best choice despite its significantly lower sample efficiency (SSS) and learning speed (LCA) because it provides significantly higher ACC and FWT compared with other methods.